 - A. You can reduce the premium you pay for cover by choosing a basic policy with a higher excess charge.
 If you are considering taking out reduced cover, it is crucial you know exactly what you will be covered for and if it's really worth not paying extra for a higher level of cover.
-It's worth finding a flexible option that allows you to add/remove benefits so you can tailor cover closer to your needs and budget.
+It can be worth finding a flexible option that allows you to add/remove benefits so you can tailor cover closer to your needs and budget.

 Q. Is private health insurance compulsory if I am over 30?

-- A. Private cover is not compulsory if you are over the age of 30 but if you do not apply for cover by the 1st of July following your 31st birthday, you will be charged the LifeTime health cover charge in addition to premium on private cover you purchase later.
+- A. Private cover is not compulsory if you are over the age of 30 but if you do not apply for cover by the 1st of July following your 31st birthday, you will be charged the Lifetime Health Cover charge in addition to premium on private cover you purchase later.

 Q. How much is the loading?

 - The loading is an additional 2% on each year following age 31.

 Q. Will I be charged the Lifetime loading if I have just become a permanent resident and am over age 31.

 - A. You have one year from the date that you registered for Medicare to take out private health cover and avoid the Lifetime loading.